Conventional braces can frequently provide the very best treatment outcome which is why we will often recommend our patients choose this option.

 Initially, just like any new appliance, your new brace may feel a little strange.
 This is perfectly normal, and it should only take a short while to become accustomed to your brace.
 It’s also perfectly normal to experience a little initial discomfort as your teeth begin to move positions.
 However, if this continues then please let us know because we can normally adjust your brace to help it feel more comfortable.

-Initial deposit is $250 for records, then $950 when braces are placed and the balance is spread out over 18 months working out to be about $62 per week, interest free.
+Payment plan prices start at $6,300.
+Initial deposit is $250 for records, then $950 when braces are placed and the balance is spread out over 18 months working out to be about $67 per week, interest free.